mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 ## Key Features

 - **Semantic Location Management**: Uses the semantic model to determine locations to monitor occupancy.
-- **Dynamic Occupancy Tracking**: Determines the occupancy status of locations using events from existing devices.
+- **Dynamic Occupancy Tracking**: Determines the occupancy status of locations using events from existing devices in that location.
-- **Automated and Manual Control**: Offers both automated actions based on occupancy states and users' ability to control actions using generated items in each location manually.
+- **Automated and Manual Control**: Offers both automated actions based on occupancy states and users' ability to control actions using generated items in each location manually in rules.
 This allows users to choose between automated tasks or custom rule-based automation.
 - **Hierarchical Location Structure**: Supports event propagation across different locations, from individual locations to the entire home.
 - **Ease of Use**: Encapsulates all necessary logic within the module, shifting the focus from coding to configuring, making occupancy management easy.